Synthetixio/SIPs/content/sccp/sccp-388.md

 The main motivation is to add the first yield-bearing stablecoin options as margin on Perps v3 Base, so that users can earn yield while trading.

+Note: Implemented partially with `stataBasUSDC` done and sUSDS set aside for future iterations of perps.

 # Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).